ansys/pymapdl/doc/source/getting_started/wsl.rst

 This works if you want to run a Docker image using WSL Linux image to host that Docker image.
 The Docker image successfully communicates with the Windows License Server using these ports if you use the ``'-p'`` flag when running the Docker image and these ports are open.
-See `Running MAPDL on a Local Docker Image`_.
+See `Run MAPDL on a local Docker image`_.

 If you want to run MAPDL in the CentOS7 image and use the Windows license